portlandcodeschool/ios/schedule.md

     * Tab views
     * Segues
   * Expectation
-    * Ability to Create a new UITableViewController scene in Storyboard
+    * Ability to Create a new UITabViewController scene in Storyboard
-    * Understands how to set that TableViewController as the root control.
-    * Understand Static and Prototype cells.
-Create 3 Static Cells for that tableview.
-    * Understands how to add segues.
-Create a segues from pressing a table cell to a new view controller.
     * Understand how setup a Tab Controller.
-      1. Create a new tab controller and set it as the root controller.
+      1. Create a new tab controller.
       2. Add 3 tabs.
-      3. 2 to view controllers and 1 to a tableview controller.
+      3. Two view controllers and 1 to a tableview controller.

 ## Class 9.
 Collection Views